Gauge-independent gravitational waves from a minimal dark $U(1)$ sector with viable dark matter candidates: Gauge dependence of the scalar effective action

-\textit{What, then, is the role of the power counting?} In our view, it provides a systematic organization of the calculation: it singles out the leading contributions that determine the bounce solution, treats subleading terms as controlled corrections, and consistently discards higher-order terms in the gauge coupling $g_x$. \item \textbf{Gauge-parameter dependence:} In the gauge-independent treatment, one must ensure that the terms neglected from the full effective potential are indeed parametrically small.
+\textit{What, then, is the role of the power counting?} In our view, it provides a systematic organization of the calculation: it singles out the leading contributions that determine the bounce solution, treats subleading terms as controlled corrections, and consistently discards higher-order terms in the gauge coupling $g_x$. \item \textbf{Gauge parameter dependence:} In the gauge-independent treatment, one must ensure that the terms neglected from the full effective potential are indeed parametrically small.
 Since some of the omitted contributions scale as $\sim \xi^n g^{\text{higher powers}}$, the gauge parameter $\xi$ cannot be taken arbitrarily large.
-Otherwise the power counting scheme ceases to be reliable and the expansion breaks down, even if the Nielsen identity is satisfied up to subleading order in the effective potential.
-In practice, we find that the gauge-independent treatment remains valid for moderately small values of $\xi$, e.g., $\xi \lesssim \mathcal{O}(1-10)$. \item \textbf{Solving for the bounce:} A central step in our gravitational wave analysis is to determine the bounce solution associated with the finite-temperature effective potential.
+Otherwise, the power counting scheme is no longer reliable and the expansion breaks down, even if the Nielsen identity is satisfied for the effective potential up to subleading order. \item \textbf{Solving for the bounce:} A central step in our gravitational wave analysis is to determine the bounce solution associated with the finite-temperature effective potential.
 In the usual (gauge-dependent) approach, one typically works in the Landau gauge and solves for the bounce using the full effective potential evaluated at $\xi=0$.
 By contrast, in the gauge-independent treatment one computes the bounce using the leading-order potential $V_{0}$, which is explicitly $\xi$-independent.
 For this procedure to be self-consistent, the theory must remain in the weak-coupling regime, $\alpha_{x}\ll 1$, such that the subleading contribution $V_{1}$ does not significantly distort the bounce solution determined from $V_{0}$.
 In practice, we enforce this by restricting the Monte Carlo scan to $g_x < 0.7$.
-A more accurate treatment would therefore require solving for the bounce using the full thermal effective potential, which we leave for future work. \item \textbf{Comments on the low-temperature analysis:} Our scan indicates that a supercooled phase transition typically favors a moderately large gauge coupling,\footnote{ A conformal $U(1)$ Higgs sector typically contains no tree-level $\phi^{2}$ term.
-The local minimum at the origin is instead stabilized by the finite-temperature thermal mass.
-In this setup, a potential barrier can arise even without relying on the thermal cubic contribution $\sim T\,\phi^{3}$, and may be generated predominantly by the Coleman-Weinberg potential.
-As a result, the allowed range of the gauge coupling $g_x$ can be more flexible than in the conventional Higgsed $U(1)$ case with a tachyonic mass term.
-Moreover, conformal $U(1)$ models naturally admit shallow potentials, and it is therefore common to find $T_{n,p}\ll v$ and $\alpha \gtrsim 1$, corresponding to strong supercooled phase transitions that yield enhanced gravitational wave signals with peak frequencies shifted to lower bands~\cite{Jinno:2016knw,Ellis:2019oqb,Ellis:2020nnr,Kierkla:2022odc,Fujikura:2023lkn,Balan:2025uke,Athron:2025pog}.
-Hence conformal hidden sectors are often discussed as natural pathways to nanohertz band signals.} e.g., $g_x \gtrsim 0.5$, in sharp contrast to the high-temperature case, where smaller $g_x$ is generally preferred, c.f, Eq.~(\ref{eq: HTreSc}).
+A more accurate treatment would therefore require solving for the bounce using the full thermal effective potential, which we leave for future work. \item \textbf{Comments on the low-temperature analysis:} Our scan indicates that a supercooled phase transition typically favors a moderately large gauge coupling, e.g., $g_x \gtrsim 0.5$, in sharp contrast to the high-temperature case, where smaller $g_x$ is generally preferred, c.f, Eq.~(\ref{eq: HTreSc}).
 This trend can be understood from two main considerations.